reichlab/docs.zoltardata/docs/Forecasts.md

 1. Find the time zero that the forecast is associated with.
 1. If the time zero already has a forecast then delete it (see **Delete a forecast** below).
 You can tell if a time zero has an uploaded forecast in two ways: the text in the "Data Source" column is a link instead of the words "(No data)" and the icon in the "Action" column is a red trash can and not a green upload icon.
 1. Click the "Browse..." button in the time zero's "Action" column.
-1. In the dialog that appears, select a Forecast data format JSON file
+1. In the dialog that appears, select a Zoltar Forecast data file.
+The format can be either [JSON](FileFormats.md#forecast-data-format-json) or [CSV](FileFormats.md#forecast-data-format-csv).
 1. Click the green upload button.
 1. If the file is OK then you will be taken to a [job detail page](Jobs.md#check-a-jobs-status) that shows the status of your upload, with the message "Queued the forecast file _ for uploading.", where _ is your file's name.
 1. Once the upload is successful (you can refresh the job detail page to check) then you will see the newly-uploaded file listed next to the selected time zero on the [model detail page](ModelDetailPage.md).